 Quidditch Club (2010) is a member of the Intercollegiate Quidditch Association (IQA) and competes in several local and regional tournaments.
 This club is open to all students who have an interest in playing a fun, unique sport.

 Rock Climbing Club (2015) is a newly created club that offers students the opportunity to hone their bouldering and rock climbing skills at the indoor rock wall in the new Student Life Center.
 The club also plans to participate in outdoor rock climbing trips and hopes to compete someday.

 Contact: Deryk Artioli

 Roller Hockey Club (2008) offers students the opportunity to practice and compete against other college clubs.
 The club competes in Division II of the Eastern Collegiate Roller Hockey Association (ECRHA).
-In 2016, the club earned a third consecutive bid to the NCRHA national championships, finishing second.

 Men’s Rugby Club (1970) gives students the opportunity to learn, practice and compete in the sport of rugby.
-The club competes against other schools in Division II of the Empire RFU GU as a part of USA Rugby.
+The club competes against other schools in Division I of the Empire RFU GU as a part of USA Rugby.

 Contact: Mike Dotzler